 5. Seats include LEGO nubs for the minifigures to lock in and not move around when playing.
 Seats are grey so the interior is brighter and you can see Batman better.

 I should also point out that this set has very few Technic elements.
 The only Technic elements are for the rear axle assembly.

 I have removed the bat signal and Gordon from this set to keep the price down.
 This way the Tumbler can be released with as much detail as possible.
 My Tumbler design is just the starting point.
 If this project gets 10,000 supporters and is reviewed by LEGO, they may update the design to fit in with LEGO’s high standards and reduce the part count.
 This set has 413 pieces as is.
 If it doesn't increase the price too much, I would like a Lucius Fox minifigure included since he was so integral to the introduction of the Tumbler in "Batman Begins".
 Also, LEGO has never released an official set with a Lucius Fox minifigure.
 I would like LEGO to make a black Batsuit with the Nolan Batman symbol on the chest.
 Accessory for Batman would be the batman ninja star (LEGO batarang).

-If you are interested in building this, I have posted the LEGO Digital Design file on lego.com, here
+If you are interested in building this, I have posted the LEGO Digital Design file on mediafire, here

 .
-Just search for "Batman 2 Seater Tumbler" (without the quotes) in the creation name search box to download the file.
-Part 99780 bracket should be black, not grey, but LDD doesn't have it in black.
+Just search for "Batman 2 Seater Tumbler" (without the quotes) in the creation name search box to download the file from LEGO.com.
 If you would like to build the first version I did of the Tumbler (not pictured on this page), instructions can be viewed/downloaded at the following links.